How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Procedure-Specific Accreditation

-Some surgeons hold accreditation for specific procedures rather than a full fellowship.
-BCCS offers procedure-specific accreditation across a range of cosmetic surgery areas including:
+Additionally, some surgeons hold accreditation for specific procedures rather than a full fellowship.
+For example, BCCS offers procedure-specific accreditation across a range of cosmetic surgery areas including:

 • Rhinoplasty